MarekGlowacki/Projects/MyForum/README.md

 MD5 algorithm.
 Passwords in MySQL database are also saved by encoding with MD5 algorithm during registration.
 Information about the logged user is stored as a cookie in an active session.

+Subjects and user information are stored as tables in the MySQL database.
 When the user logs out, the session is cleared.